WrightonLabCSU/DRAM/Development-Notes/How-To-Setup-W2-Riviera.md

 *Note: This only needs to be done in the event other users are going to run DRAM2 from different locations.
 That is, a given user wants to run DRAM2 from `xyz/` directory and they copy over the `DRAM2.nf` file and `nextflow.config` file which have been set up through this process for them.*

-Change all occurences of `./modules/` within the `DRAM2.nf` file to reflect the location of the `./modules` directory.
+Change all occurrences of `./modules/` within the `DRAM2.nf` file to reflect the location of the `./modules` directory.

 **5) Set location of Singularity containers**